 You must get on the funicular at least 30 minutes prior to the last Salt Mine tour departure in order to make it up in time including the hike and getting changed into your provided “miner” clothes.
-It was a good 15 to 20 minute hike from the funicular to the entrance of the Salt mine tour.
-On the way back, if you miss the last funicular it is a steep 45 to 1 hour hike down to Hallstatt on the steep, but enjoyable Brine Trail.
-The Hallstatt Salt Mine tours takes about 90 minutes, but we recommend to plan about 2.5 hours in total (salt mine tour with funicular railway, walk to the salt mine entrance and back and to visit the Hallstatt Skywalk “Welterbeblick”) You can buy tickets online to avoid waiting in line.
+It was a good 15 to 20-minute hike from the funicular to the entrance of the Salt mine tour.
+On the way back, if you miss the last funicular it is a steep 45 to 1-hour hike down to Hallstatt on the steep, but enjoyable Brine Trail.
+The Hallstatt Salt Mine tours take about 90 minutes, but we recommend to plan about 2.5 hours in total (salt mine tour with the funicular railway, walk to the salt mine entrance and back and to visit the Hallstatt Skywalk “Welterbeblick”) You can buy tickets online to avoid waiting in line.

 If you don’t have a car and want a tour option then there is a private tour of Hallstatt from Salzburg that follows a similar itinerary.

-Salt Mine Tour Cost: Tour by itself is 22€ for Adults or 30€ for tour with round trip funicular ride; children 50% off; family passes were available.
-For the funicular only the cost is 16€ round trip or 9€ one way.
-Salt mine tours are two hour long tours and run Daily the last week of April through late-September departing from 9:30am-4:30pm.
+Salt Mine Tour Cost: Tour by itself is 22€ for Adults or 30€ for a tour with the round trip funicular ride; children 50% off; family passes were available.
+For the funicular, only the cost is a 16€ round trip or 9€ one way.
+Salt mine tours are two hour-long tours and run Daily the last week of April through late-September departing from 9:30am-4: 30 pm.
 Check their site for winter hours.

-Couple of other things to see around the area
+Couple of other things to see near Hallstatt

 5 Fingers, a viewing platform in the Dachstein Mountains a ten minutes drive from Hallstatt, on Mount Krippenstein.